servetti-polito/neubot/doc/neubot.1.rst

-      This is used by the automatic updates process: once the new version of Neubot is downloaded and installed, the old version executes it with `start -k`.
+      This is used by the automatic updates process: once the new version of Neubot is downloaded and installed, the old version executes it with ``start -k``.

-  *On other UNIX systems*, the start command forks the Neubot daemon, which drops root privileges and runs in the background.
+  On other UNIX systems, the start command forks the Neubot daemon, which drops root privileges and runs in the background.
 On such systems, this command does not accept any command line option.